-Smith Island is a cultural treasure, discovered by Captain John Smith and settled about 350 years ago.
+Smith Island lies twelve miles offshore in the middle of the Chesapeake Bay.
 With the land changing due to erosion, storms, and rising seawaters, you should visit it while you still can.
 Ride a passenger-only ferry to the home of the famous Smith Island Cake (the state dessert) and listen to the distinctive Elizabethan accents, remnants of the original English colonial settlers.
 Take a bike with you to sight-see, rent a golf cart or go bird-watching.
 It's a quiet place to visit, a reminder of a time gone by, and represents a way of life that is slowly disappearing.

 Home port of the schooner Sultana and home to a thriving arts community, this beautiful historic college town is just up the Chester River on the Eastern Shore.
 Don't miss the Chestertown Tea Party Festival in May, which holds reenactments of the 1774 incident when residents dumped tea in the Chester River as a sign of protest and symbol of solidarity with their Boston brothers.

 One of the oldest towns in Maryland, Oxford retains its charm as a waterman's port city.
-Quiet but with a host of waterfront activities, Oxford was once an international shipping powerhouse and retains its Eastern Shore charm.
+Quiet but with a host of waterfront activities, Oxford was once an international shipping powerhouse.
 Yachting magazine voted Oxford the “world's best waterfront town” in the first of its annual contests.
 Stop for dinner at Latitude 38° Bistro & Spirits, then pick up a little dessert at the walk-up window of The Scottish Highland Creamery to nibble on while you walk around this historic town.

-This city sits at the northern end of the Bay, where the Chesapeake and Delaware Canal connects the Bay to points north.
-The canal is still in use, and ships and tugs still pass through the center of the city on their way to Delaware and New York.
-Stop in the C&D Canal Museum which pays homage to the history of the waterway.
+Chesapeake City is the only town in Maryland situated on a working commercial canal.
+Ships and tugs traveling the Chesapeake and Delaware Canal pass through the center of the historic city on their way to and from Baltimore, Delaware and New York.
+Stop in the C&D Canal Museum to learn the history of this early built waterway.

 The only active screw-pile (meaning the pilings are screwed into the sandy bottom) lighthouse left in the Bay, this National Historic Landmark guards the entrance to South River, not far from Annapolis.
 Limited public tours are available throughout the year, departing by boat from Annapolis.